asamarsal/asamarsal/README.md

 <h1 align="center">Hallo, My name is Asa Marsal</h1>

 #### My hobby is playing game.
 I learn how to personal branding/personal identity and make my portfolio from the scratch
-My interest in web developer, android developer, UI/UX, Cyber Security and Graphic Design.
+My interest in Web Developer, Adroid Developer, Cyber Security and Graphic Design.
 I live at Yogyakarta, Indonesia

 - You can check [My Portfolio](https://s.id/profilasamarsal)